The Cold War Webquest Answer Key

 Conclusion

 The Cold War was a defining conflict of the 20th century, extending far beyond the battlefield to reshape geopolitics, economies, societies, and cultures across the globe.
-Its legacy is etched into the foundations of the modern world order, from the institutions it forged (and fractured) to the conflicts it ignited and the anxieties it instilled.
-While the direct confrontation between the US and USSR has ended, the ideological, political, and security dynamics it created continue to profoundly influence international relations, military doctrines, and global challenges.
-Understanding the involved causes, complex events, and far-reaching consequences of the Cold War remains essential for comprehending the complexities of our contemporary world and navigating the ongoing tensions and collaborations that define it.
+On top of that, its legacy is etched into the foundations of the modern world order, from the institutions it forged (and fractured) to the conflicts it ignited and the anxieties it instilled.
+That's why while the direct confrontation between the US and USSR has ended, the ideological, political, and security dynamics it created continue to profoundly influence international relations, military doctrines, and global challenges.
+That's why understanding the detailed causes, complex events, and far-reaching consequences of the Cold War remains essential for comprehending the complexities of our contemporary world and navigating the ongoing tensions and collaborations that define it.
 Its history is not merely a chapter closed, but a living force shaping the present and future.